 Regardless of the reason, however, an employer that is required to have workers’ compensation or to at least be self-insured and fails to comply is subject to sanctions of as much as $100 per day until it brings itself into compliance.

 If you have been injured on the job and believe that your employer does not have workers’ compensation insurance when it should, there are two forms, Form 18 and Form 33, that you will need to file with the North Carolina Industrial Commission.
-For assistance with these forms, and with workers’ compensation claims in general, it may also be helpful to retain the assistance of a workers compensation law firm.
+For assistance with these forms, and with workers’ compensation claims in general, it may also be helpful to retain the assistance of a Charlotte work comp lawyer.